osonus/oson/UserGuide.md

 Use one of the three public methods to convert a Java object to a Json document: serialize, toJson, writeValueAsString.

 oson or oson.asOson() is the default behavior, but it is easy to use Gson and Jackson's version: oson.asGson(), oson.asJackson(), will use these two popular Json-Java processors.
+Use oson.setPrintErrorUseOsonInFailure(true) to make it use oson's own feature if either gson or jackson fails and throws exception.

 Customization can be done using Java classes and annotations.

-A Java object have variables with values, and methods that act on these values.
-Ideally to serialize an object is to keep its states, so it will become the same object again when deserialized from its saved states in Json format.
+A Java object has variables with values, and methods that act on these values.
+Ideally to serialize an object is to keep its state, so it will become the same object again when deserialized from its saved states in Json format.

-You can configure how to keep the states of a Java object in a text string:
+You can configure how to keep the state of a Java object in a text string of Json format:

 1. Keep attributes-values of the original object, or a subset by providing a second class type parameter
 2. Use fields or use getters to retrieve values
-3. Use a single method to retrieve the seriazed text
+3. Use a single Json method to retrieve the seriazed text
 4. Use toString method to retrieve the seriazed text
-5. Change the name of attribute to output
+5. Ignore or Show certain attributes
-6. Change the value to output
+6. Change the name of attribute to output
-7. Do not quote string value for some particular attribute(s)
+7. Change the value to output
-8. Ignore some attributes
+8. Do not quote string value for some particular attribute(s)
 9. Change some values for some attribute, or some types
 10. Do not output null values
 11. Do not output empty values